 Fez Zafar is an 18-year-old senior at Theodore Roosevelt High School in Des Moines, Iowa.
 As a Pakistani-American Muslim, Fez is a filmmaker, philanthropist, speaker, and an advocate for unity and education.

 Fez is also the founder and president of Site for Smiles and Smarts (www.smilesandsmarts.org), a public foundation with the mission of empowering youth through education, healthcare, and cultural and political engagement.
-Site for Smiles and Smarts empowers youth in various ways, from building libraries in rural Pakistan to providing Guatemalan children with monthly health check-ups, among other modes.
+Site for Smiles and Smarts has empowered youth in various ways, from funding the construction of a library in rural Pakistan to organizing Q&A forums between students and elected officials in Iowa.
 Most notably, Site for Smiles and Smarts serves as the parent organization of the American Iftar Dinner Movement (www.iftardinner.org), an initiative that challenges Americans to connect with others from different faiths, ethnic groups, cultures, and political affiliations.
 By encouraging peaceful discourse, the American Iftar Dinner hopes to build unity in America.

-In May 2018, Fez was appointed to the State Board of Education by Iowa Governor Kim Reynolds as the sole Student Member, where he helps form and influence public policy impacting more than 700,000 students across Iowa.
+In May 2018, Fez was appointed to the State Board of Education by Iowa Governor Kim Reynolds as the sole Student Member, where he helped form and influence public policy impacting more than 700,000 students across Iowa until May 2020.

-At Theodore Roosevelt High School, Fez is the Student Body President, and formerly served as elected class president during his sophomore and junior years.
-Fez is a member of the speech and debate team and the varsity swim team.
+At Theodore Roosevelt High School, Fez served as the Student Body President, and as elected class president during his sophomore and junior years.
+Fez was a member of the speech and debate team and the varsity swim team.
 He is also a black belt in Tae Kwon Do.

 In his free time, Fez enjoys watching Bollywood films, listening to classical Qawwali music, playing video games with friends, spending time with his family, and brainstorming ideas for a new video!

 Fez Zafar founded Site for Smiles and Smarts in January 2014, after entering the sixth grade.
-Shocked at low literacy rates in his family's native Pakistan, Fez felt inspired to make a difference halfway around the world, and thus Site for Smiles and Smarts was born, with the initial goal of educating poor and orphaned children living in Pakistani slums.
+Inspired by projects started by students in his age as part of the Davidson Institute's Ambassador Program, Fez felt motivated to make a difference halfway around the world, and thus Site for Smiles and Smarts was born, with the initial goal of educating poor and orphaned children living in Pakistan.

-After partnering with a non-profit school based in Pakistan's capital, Islamabad, Fez began raising donations in creative ways: from door-knocking to recycling thousands of cans at his local grocery (five cents each!), he quickly gained the support of his local community in Des Moines, culminating in over $4000 worth of donations by the end of 2014.
+After initially partnering with a non-profit school based in Pakistan's capital, Islamabad, Fez began raising donations in creative ways: from door-knocking to recycling over a thousand cans at his local grocery (five cents each!), he quickly gained the support of his local community in Des Moines, culminating in over $4000 worth of donations by the end of 2014.

 Lord's Resistance Army (LRA).
 In doing so, the foundation began funding health check-ups for HIV-positive patients, while also raising donations to provide young mothers with vocational training.
-In Central Iowa, Site for Smiles and Smarts began a partnership with the Boys and Girls Club through 'Feeding the Future', a program that serves to provide backpacks filled with food for malnourished students in Iowa.
+In Central Iowa, Site for Smiles and Smarts occasionally partners with the Boys and Girls Club through 'Feeding the Future', a club program that serves to provide backpacks filled with food for malnourished students in Iowa.

-Site for Smiles and Smarts has since expanded its healthcare initiatives by funding corneal transplants and cleft-palate surgeries in Pakistan, monthly check-ups for rural Guatemalans and Ugandans, and snacks for youth living on the Lakota Rosebud Reservation in South Dakota.
+Site for Smiles and Smarts has previously expanded its healthcare initiatives by sending funds to provide corneal transplants and cleft-palate surgeries in Pakistan, medical appointments for rural Guatemalans, and snacks for youth living on the Lakota Rosebud Reservation in South Dakota.